 Types of Makeup Mirrors

-The first thing you need to do is figure out what kind of mirror you're looking for.
-Here are your options:
+Here's our first tip: it helps to figure out what kind of mirror you're looking for.
+Here are your main options:

 - Wall Mounted Mirrors.
 These are mirrors that you attach to the wall, and they're set up so that you can move the mirror closer to or further from your face.
 They're fantastic because they free up space on your makeup desk or table, BUT they have to be set up (we'll discuss that below).